Free Audio Books for Children | Free Audio Stories for Kids

-Lots of words have popped up lately to describe things you can listen to from the internet: MP3s, podcasts, audiobooks, etc. What’s important about what’s offered here is that they are in the MP3 format (therefore, they’ll play on virtually any audio device), and that they are FREE.
+Lots of words have popped up lately to describe things you can listen to from the internet: podcasts, audiobooks, streaming media, etc. What’s important about what’s offered here is that they are downloadable MP3s (they’ll play on virtually any audio device…and because you can download them…you don’t have to be on Wi-Fi to listen…so they are perfect for long car trips!), and that they are FREE.
+We also know that many of you don’t download them at all, but just stream them from a nearby mobile device…using the shorter ones as bedtime stories, for example. 😉

 Windswept